-As of 2018, Massachusetts includes approximately 5,218 National Bridge Inventory (NBI) bridge structures, of which 1,613 (31 percent) are located within the Boston region.7 NBI bridge structures are those that serve vehicular traffic and are more than 20 feet long, and are a subset of all bridges in the region.
+As of 2018, Massachusetts includes approximately 5,218 National Bridge Inventory (NBI) bridge structures, of which 1,613 (31 percent) are located within the Boston region.
+NBI bridge structures are those that serve vehicular traffic and are more than 20 feet long, and are a subset of all bridges in the region.
 MassDOT bridge inspectors regularly review bridge condition and deem some bridges to be in substandard condition.
 These include structurally deficient bridges, which are those that are not necessarily unsafe, but that have deteriorated in ways that reduce the load-carrying capacity of the bridge, and bridges that are posted as weight restricted to ensure traveler safety.
 As of 2018, the Boston region included 151 bridge structures deemed structurally deficient (about nine percent of all bridge structures in the Boston region).
-Eighty-two bridge structures were posted as weight restricted (about five percent of all bridge structures in the Boston region).
-By comparison, Massachusetts had 470 bridge structures deemed structurally deficient and 438 bridge structures posted as weight restricted (nine percent of the state's bridge structures, respectively).
+Eighty-two bridge structures were posted as weight restricted (about five percent of all bridge structures deemed structurally deficient and 438 bridge structures posted as weight restricted (nine percent and eight percent of the state's bridge structures, respectively).